Description

 Impact

-A heap-based buffer overflow exists in the Morse Micro HaLowLink 2 "morse.ko" Wi‑Fi kernel driver.
-When a beacon frame containing a malformed Traffic Indication Map Information Element is processed, the driver copies the TIM bitmap without bounds checking.
-This allows an attacker to inject up to 252 bytes of data beyond the destination buffer.
+The vulnerability is a heap‑based buffer overflow in the Morse Micro HaLowLink 2 "morse.ko" Wi‑Fi kernel driver.
+When a beacon frame containing a malformed Traffic Indication Map Information Element is processed, the driver copies the TIM bitmap without bounds checking, allowing up to 252 bytes of attacker‑controlled data to be written beyond the destination buffer.
 Writing beyond the buffer can trigger a kernel panic (denial of service) or, if the overflow leads to execution of attacker‑controlled code, remote code execution with kernel privileges.

 Affected Systems